markaguiar/markaguiar.github.io/citation/take-the-short-route.md

 #### Abstract

 We study the interactions between sovereign debt default and maturity choice in a setting with limited commitment for repayment as well as future debt issuances.
 Our main finding is that under a wide range of conditions the sovereign should, as long as default is not preferable, remain passive in long-term bond markets, making payments and retiring long-term bonds as they mature but never actively issuing or buying back such bonds.
 The only active debt-management margin is the short-term bond market.
 We show that any attempt to manipulate the existing maturity profile of outstanding long-term bonds generates losses, as bond prices move against the sovereign.
 Our results hold regardless of the shape of the yield curve.
-The yield curve captures the average costs of financing at different maturities but is misleading regarding the marginal costs.BibTeX Cite
+The yield curve captures the average costs of financing at different maturities but is misleading regarding the marginal costs.

+BibTeX Cite:

 	@article{AAHW2019,
 		Author = {Aguiar, Mark and Amador, Manuel and Hopenhayn, Hugo and Werning, Ivan},